The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 Swooshy Fabric Portraits

 This is another popular style.
-It’s ethereal and magical, I love it!
+It’s ethereal and magical, and I love it!

 This style might look fancy, but I assure you, it’s not.
 It takes quite a few tries to capture the exact look, so a little patience is needed.